GiaPhuong2004/Risk_Spillover_Analysis_from_Real_Estate_to_Financial_Sector/README.md

 ## 🧠 Methodology Overview

-- The research methodology follows a 5-step quantitative pipeline:
+- The study methodology follows a 5-step quantitative pipeline:

   - Step 1: Estimate the ARIMA(p,d,q) model for the return series and select the optimal ARIMA model, consistent for the entire dataset.
   - Step 2: Combine ARIMA with GARCH/GJR-GARCH to model conditional variance and select the optimal GARCH model for all sectors.